 Global Development Council

 The CID Global Development Council seeks to bring together a diverse and select international group of leaders to help advance the mission of the Center.
 We envision a small but vibrant leadership community that enthusiastically supports our vision for global impact and draws on their regional and collective expertise to provide real-world connectivity and perspective on global development issues.
-Members are asked to serve on the Council for a period of three years and to make an annual financial commitment.

 Alejandro Santo Domingo, GDC Chair